TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 - `DoubleDrums` - available in Feedback Editor
 - `Vocals` - available in Feedback Editor

+NOTE: Some .chart files may contain .mid track names in their section names, these should be ignored as they don't necessarily contain the same information as the original .mid track.

 All sections aside from `Song` (for chart resolution) and `SyncTrack` are optional, and instrument sections may show up in any order.
 A missing section is equivalent to a section with no data.

 ## Song Section Details